Where to eat in Paris: the best restaurants and cafes

 The second Parisian "old-timer" is Le Grand Vefour restaurant.
 It is said to be the place where you can taste the best grape snails, foie gras and frog legs in the city.
 By the way, the legendary limbs are almost unavailable in restaurants today due to the ban on frog hunting in France, as well as the complicated procedure of their preparation.
 The average price for lunch in this restaurant in Paris is 250 EUR.

-Another gastronomic legend and, judging by the number of reviews, the main restaurant in Paris is Maxim's, which has been open to the public since 1893.
-To get here, you need to book a table in advance (sometimes a month or more in advance), and prices at Maxim's are high -200-300 EUR per meal.
+Another gastronomic legend and, judging by the number of reviews, the main restaurant of Paris is Maxim’s.
+It has been welcoming guests since 1893.
+To dine here, you must book a table in advance (sometimes a month or more ahead).
+Prices at Maxim’s are high — 200–300 EUR for lunch.

-If you want to visit a place where Rodin, Renoir and Goncourt were regulars, go to Cafe Drouant.
-It's famous for its bouillabaisse (a soup of sea ruff and roasted vegetables) and oysters (oyster season in France runs from September to April).
+If you want to visit a place once frequented by Rodin, Renoir, and Goncourt, head to Cafe Drouant.
+It is famous for its bouillabaisse (a soup made from scorpionfish and sautéed vegetables) and oysters (the “oyster season” in France runs from September to April).

-The Gallopin restaurant has been serving the best onion soup in Paris since 1876!
-This world-famous dish is made with meat broth, caramelized onions, sherry, cheese and croutons.
-For the second course, we recommend ordering Coq au vin - that's what the French call young rooster stewed in red wine.
+At Gallopin, since 1876, they have been serving the best onion soup in Paris!
+This world-famous dish is made with meat broth, caramelized onions, sherry, cheese, and croutons.
+For the main course, we recommend Coq au vin — a young rooster stewed in red wine.

 By the way, if you're on a budget, you can order the same dishes at inexpensive restaurants in Paris (the quality of the food won't be affected).
 For example, go to Maison de la Truffe Marbeuf, Sarah Bernhardt's favorite restaurant.
 Its main "feature" is truffles (dinner of risotto with truffle, salad with truffle and dessert with truffle will cost about 55 EUR).
 Or to La Coupole restaurant, where Edith Piaf and Pablo Picasso liked to order seafood (the average bill is 30-45 EUR).

-In cafes in Paris, prices are even more affordable.
-For example, Chez Clement offers traditional French cuisine, while Leon de Bruxelles specializes in clams (lunch is 25-30 EUR).
+Prices in Parisian cafés are even more affordable.
+For example, Chez Clement offers traditional French cuisine, while Leon de Bruxelles specializes in mussels (a meal costs 25–30 EUR).

-Well, you just have to finish your lunch with a cup of coffee at one of the best cafes in Paris, such as Le Procope.
-The best profiteroles and millefeuille, crème brûlée and the "breakfast of a Parisian" (croissant with butter and jam) - everything remains just as it was in the time of Napoleon, who, according to local legend, forgot his triangle here.
+And to finish your meal, you simply must have a cup of coffee at one of the best cafés in Paris, such as Le Procope.
+The best profiteroles, mille-feuille, crème brûlée, and “Parisian breakfast” (a croissant with butter and jam) remain just as they were in Napoleon’s time — according to legend, he once forgot his tricorne hat here.

-On rue Montorgueil, at the Stohrer pastry shop, you'll be treated to the world's most authentic rum baba (Nicolas Stohrer invented the recipe here).
+On rue Montorgueil, at the pastry shop Stohrer, you can taste the most authentic rum baba in the world — it was here that Nicolas Stohrer invented the recipe.

 Andrey Burenok tells us how to eat Michelin chefs on a budget, and when to catch happy hours in Parisian restaurants and bars.